opentok/learning-opentok-ios/README.md

         }
     }

-Setting the `cameraPosition` property of the OTPublisher object sets the camera used by the publisher.
-The `AVCaptureDevicePositionFront` and `AVCaptureDevicePositionBack` constants are defined in the [AVCaptureDevice] [6] class.

-## archiving.step-1: Recording the session to an archive
+## Recording an OpenTok session to an archive

 *Important* -- To view the code for this functionality, switch to the *archiving* branch of this git repository.